 For more information on some of the historical and present day outstanding African-American Presbyterians, click here.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Categories: Advocacy & Social Justice, Racial Ethnic Diversity, Women’s Ministries

 Tags: African American Intercultural Congregational Support, black history month, lift every voice and sing, pcusa, presbyterian, racial ethnic and women's ministries, sterling morse

-Ministries: Advocacy Committee for Racial Ethnic Concerns (ACREC), Advocacy Committee for Women’s Concerns, Racial and Intercultural Justice Ministries, Racial Ethnic & Women’s Ministries, African American Intercultural Congregational Support
+Ministries: Advocacy Committee for Racial Ethnic Concerns (ACREC), Advocacy Committee for Women’s Concerns, Racial, Gender and Intercultural Justice Ministries, Racial Ethnic & Women’s Ministries, African American Intercultural Congregational Support